YottaDB/YDBDoc/ProgGuide/errproc.rst

 The HALT command terminates routine execution and returns control to the shell level.
 Setting $ETRAP="HALT" or $ZTRAP="HALT" is similar to setting the ISV to the empty string except that the "HALT" code does not pass the error condition code back to the shell.
 After a HALT, $? contains zero (0).

-ZHALT acts like HALT but takes and argument, which YottaDB passes back to the OS shell.
+ZHALT acts like HALT but takes an argument, which YottaDB passes back to the OS shell.
 Note that UNIX shells typically limit return codes to a byte, so they may truncate the value of the ZHALT argument.

 Example: